TheNethOfMe/morning_exercises/vue-calendar/README.md

 That will require a lot of time, as I never really finished the last batch of changes I wanted to do to the site (mostly implimenting React hooks and eliminating the need for Redux) so a complete rebuild from scratch doesn't seem like an awful idea at this point.

 My reasons for not wanting to use Firebase are mostly political.
 Google is one of the big tech giants and big tech giants are ruining our lives.
-But luckily I can always give myself the out that "there's not ethical consumption under capitalism" so nothing I do can truely fix anything anyway.
-It's not like I'm gonna give them money for it, anyway.
+But luckily I can always give myself the out that "there's no ethical consumption under capitalism" so nothing I do can truly fix anything anyway.
+It's not like I'm giving them money for it.

-At least they aren't Amazon.
+And at least they aren't Amazon.